-• Permanent: The emission reductions need to be permanent throughout the term for which the credit is generated.
-The emission reductions are permanent if these reductions are ensured to occur over the duration of the VIP, and for as long as they are relied upon in the SIP.
+Permanent: The emission reductions need to be permanent throughout the term for which the credit is generated.
+The emission reductions are permanent if these reductions are ensured to occur over the duration of the VIPvoluntary incentive program, and for as long as they are relied upon in the SIP.